Tax Office FAQ

 There are differences between individual property and between neighborhoods.
 In one area the sales may indicate substantial increase in value in a given year or three-year period.
 In another neighborhood there may be no change in value or even a decrease in property values.
 Different types of properties within the same neighborhood may also show different value changes.

-The assessor’s office notifies all property owners of any change in their assessment, in writing.
+The Tax Office notifies all property owners of any change in their assessment, in writing.
 The property owner is also notified of their right to appeal the new assessment.